RomeoSilvestri/Book/_sources/python-pandas.md

 df.head()
 ```

-***Add and Remove***
+***Add*** and ***Remove***

 This section only considers cases where only one row/column is to be added or deleted.
-The results can be easily generalized to the case of multiple rows or columns (see also the next section), for example, using Dataframes insted of Series.
+The results can be easily generalized to the case of multiple rows or columns (see also the next section), for example, using Dataframes instead of Series.

 1) Add Column
 ```{code-cell}